 The Two Witches

 In a village far away there were once two witches.
 One of them was highly trained at spells and the other was more skilled at potion crafting.
 Neither of them tried to take work from each other so there was never any fighting between them.
 In fact, they both worked at the same shop in the center of town.
-If someone needed a spell performed they would ask for Bree and if they wanted a potion then they went to Nix.
+If someone needed a spell performed they would ask for Valari and if they wanted a potion then they went to Nix.

 They worked this way for years and there were no problems.
 They were happy and the villagers were happy.
 That is, until Nix was given her platypire.
 From that moment on people's curiosity drew them to her part of the shop, just for a chance to see Eddie, and the poor spell caster was forgotten.

-As the days past Bree became angrier towards the creature that was taking away her customers until she couldn't take it anymore.
+As the days past Valari became angrier towards the creature that was taking away her customers until she couldn't take it anymore.
 Something needed to be done to get people to remember her spells.
 The platypire needed to go.

 That night, when Nix was asleep, she began her devious plot to get rid of the pesky fiend.
 Being part vampire, Eddie didn't need sleep like Nix did.
-Which is exactly what Bree planned for as she set a trail of breadcrumbs down for him to follow.
+Which is exactly what Valari planned for as she set a trail of breadcrumbs down for him to follow.

 Eddie, being a very curious platypire, noticed the breadcrumbs almost immediately and flew after them, nibbling them off the ground as he noticed them.
 Being so caught up with his late night snack, he failed to notice how very far he had flown from home.
 It wasn't until the trail ended that he realized he wasn't near his home but in the woods that he used to search for ingredients for Nix's spells.